-In practice, FL faces the challenge of data heterogeneity [11].
+In practice, FL faces the challenge of data heterogeneity (Chai et al. 2020).
 In traditional distributed learning, data is collected at a central location and the classes of the training dataset are evenly distributed across clients, called Independent Identical Distribution (IID).
-However, in FL, training dataset is not uniformly distributed among clients [10] because training data on a given client depends on the client's experience and preference, known as non-Identical Independent Distribution (non-IID).
-Thus, contribution to model performance changes according to discrepancy of data quality between clients [18].
+However, in FL, training dataset is not uniformly distributed among clients (Li et al. 2020) because training data on a given client depends on the client's experience and preference, known as non-Identical Independent Distribution (non-IID).
+Thus, contribution to model performance changes according to discrepancy of data quality between clients (Zhao et al. 2018).